Spherical maximal functions and Hardy spaces for Fourier integral operators: Sharpness

+Suppose that \eqref{eq:sharphyp12} holds.
+As in the proof of the first statement, we will microlocalize $\A$.
+However, unlike in the setting of the first statement, $\Ca$ cannot be locally parametrized using only its last two coordinates, so we also need to multiply $\A$ on the left by a pseudodifferential operator.
+On the other hand, the mixed norm implicit on the left-hand side of \eqref{eq:sharphyp12} is not invariant under general pseudodifferential operators, so we have to be slightly careful here.

-Let $S_{2}$ be a pseudodifferential operator of order zero with a principal symbol which is nonzero at $(y_{0},\eta_{0})$, and with microsupport contained in a small conic neighborhood of this point.
-Let $\chi_{1}\in C^{\infty}_{c}(\Rn)$ be nonzero at $(x_{0},t_{0})$ and supported in a small neighborhood of this point.
+Again let $S$ be a pseudodifferential operator of order zero with a principal symbol which is nonzero at $(y_{0},\eta_{0})$, and with microsupport contained in a small conic neighborhood of this point.
+Let $\chi_{1}\in C^{\infty}_{c}(\R^{n+1})$ be nonzero at $(x_{0},t_{0})$ and supported in a small neighborhood of this point.
 Then

 for all $f\in\Sw(\Rn)$.
-Here we used \eqref{eq:sharphyp12} and that $\Hps$ is invariant under $S_{2}$.
-Moreover, since $\Ca$ can be parametrized using the $(x,t)$ coordinate and its last coordinate, it suffices to localize near $(x_{0},t_{0})$ and microlocalize near $(y_{0},\eta_{0})$, as we have done, to guarantee that the canonical relation of $\chi_{1}\A S_{2}$ is contained in a small conical neighborhood of $c_{0}$.
-Finally, after multiplying by a smooth cutoff, we may suppose that $\chi_{1}\A S_{2}f=0$ if $f$ is supported outside a small neighborhood of $y_{0}$.
+Here we used \eqref{eq:sharphyp12}, that $\Hps$ is invariant under $S$, and that $\chi$ and $\chi_{1}$ are multiplication operators.
+Moreover, since $\Ca$ is determined by its $(x,t)$ coordinate and its last two coordinates, it suffices to localize near $(x_{0},t_{0})$ and microlocalize near $(y_{0},\eta_{0})$, as we have done, to guarantee that the canonical relation of $\chi_{1}\A S$ is contained in a small conic neighborhood of $c_{0}$.
+Finally, after multiplying by another smooth cutoff, we may suppose that $\chi_{1}\A Sf=0$ if $f$ is supported outside a small neighborhood of $y_{0}$.

-It then follows (see \cite[Lemma A.2 and Remark A.4]{LiRoSoYa24}) that $\chi_{1}\A S_{2}=TS+R$, where $R$ is a smoothing operator, $S$ is a change of coordinates and $T$ is an operator as in \eqref{eq:Tstandard2}, with $m=-(n-1)/2$, satisfying the conditions of Theorem \ref{thm:sharpFIO1}.
-One again has $\|Sf\|_{\Hps}\eqsim \|f\|_{\Hps}$ for $f$ supported in a suitably small neighborhood of $y_{0}$.
+It then follows (see \cite[Lemma A.2 and Remark A.4]{LiRoSoYa24}) that $\chi_{1}\A S=TS'+R$, where $R$ is a smoothing operator, $S'$ is a change of coordinates and $T$ is an operator as in \eqref{eq:Tstandard2}, with $m=-(n-1)/2$, satisfying the conditions of Theorem \ref{thm:sharpFIO1}.
+One again has $\|{S'}f\|_{\Hps}\eqsim \|f\|_{\Hps}$ for $f$ supported in a suitably small neighborhood of $y_{0}$.
 Moreover, as in the proof of Theorem \ref{thm:maximalFIO1}, one can show that $\|\sup_{t\in\R}|Rf(\cdot,t)|\|_{L^{p}(\Rn)}\lesssim \|f\|_{\Hps}$ for all $f\in\Hps$.
 Hence

 for $f\in\Sw(\Rn)$.
 It thus remains to show that the phase $\Phi$ of satisfies the nontriviality condition in Theorem \ref{thm:maximalFIO2}.

 To this end first note that, by the expression for $T$ in \eqref{eq:Tstandard2}, the canonical relation of $T$ is contained in